ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 (intelligence of humans and animals is sometimes called natural intelligence).
-Machine learning (ML) is a field of inquiry devoted to understanding and building methods that 'learn', that is, methods that leverage data to improve performance on some set of tasks.
-(*Machine Learning*, Tom Mitchell)
+Machine learning (ML) is a field of inquiry devoted to understanding and building methods that 'learn', that is, methods that leverage data to improve performance on some set of tasks (*Machine Learning*, Tom Mitchell).
 ML is often considered a subset of AI.
 A significant amount of AI security work today focuses on ML;
 we will take the same focus here.